Follow TV Tropes

 • Deconstructive Parody: Every sketch in the show is this to whatever setting the cast are in.

-• Digging Yourself Deeper: A running sketch in one episode is about an R&B couple singing a romance song with Moon getting in trouble with Plant for consecutively misremembering how they met.
-Then his attempts to remedy that by reciting what he's learned about her publicly reveals she's an international art thief under a false name.
-When they eventually reconcile because Moon proposes to her, they are repeatedly booed by the audience because they keep getting the location wrong, up to wrongly guessing they're in the Northern Hemisphere.
+• Digging Yourself Deeper: A running sketch in one episode is about an R&B couple (Moon and Plant) singing a romantic song, only for Moon to get in trouble with Plant for completely misremembering how they met.
+When he attempts to win her back by learning everything he can about her, he accidentally reveals to the public that she's an international art thief under a false name.
+And even after they eventually reconcile because Moon proposes to her, they are repeatedly booed by the audience because they keep getting the location of the concert wrong, to the point of wrongly guessing they're in the Northern Hemisphere.

-• Dirty Coward: Ice Cream runs a Dojo in the eponymous sketch that teaches such self-defense techniques as pleading for your assailant not to hurt you, showing off pictures of your wife and children to discourage a choke hold, throwing the nearest bystander including your wife and children at an assailant, and ultimately Inelegant Blubbering to avoid confrontation.
+• Dirty Coward: One sketch has Ice Cream running a dojo that teaches such self-defense techniques as pleading for your assailant not to hurt you, showing off pictures of your wife and children to discourage a choke hold, throwing the nearest bystander including your wife and children at an assailant, and ultimately using Inelegant Blubbering to avoid confrontation.

 • Dead Pet Sketch: In one sketch, Dog lets a goldfish die while in his care and says that he needs to find a replacement that looks exactly the same.
-As it turns out he was referring to himself, and leaves a duplicate of himself to take his life.
+As it turns out he was talking about himself, and leaves a duplicate of himself to take over his life.

 • Epic Fail: Dog and Diamond's skydiving excursion somehow ends with them missing the Earth entirely (twice) and falling into space.